tolgaaaltas/flarum-ext-turkish/README.md

 - 🚪 Doorman by ReFlar
 - 📊 Level Ranks by ReFlar
 - 🎃 Username Request by FriendsOfFlarum (Not released but translated)
+- 📤 Mailing by KILOWHAT
+- 👀 Reply2See by oakling

 ## Usage